 Address: Luisenstraße 33, 80333 München, Germany

-The building where an art museum is occupied in Luisenstraße 33, 80333 München, Germany, is called Lenbachhaus.
-The museum’s collections begin from exhibits representing the 19th century, the Blue Rider art, and the New Objectivity.
+Lenbachhaus’s collections begin with exhibits representing the 19th century, the Blue Rider art, and the New Objectivity.
 Lenbachhaus is among the best destinations and museums to check out in town.

 The museum’s collections are interrelated or coordinated with one another.
 The idea is to have the collections complement each other.
-Basically, Lenbachhaus’ real initiative is to relate one art form to the other, regroup severally, and have them presented in several ways.
+Lenbachhaus’ real initiative is to relate one art form to another, regroup several, and have them presented in several ways.

-The museum’s gallery is situated in Franz von Lenhach’s (1836-1904) residence.
-After Franz von Lenhach’s widow, Lolo von Lenbach had his property sold out in 1924, his works were let out on donations.
+The museum’s gallery is in Franz von Lenhach’s (1836-1904) residence.
+After Franz von Lenhach’s widow, Lolo von Lenbach had his property sold out in 1924.
+His works were let out on donations.

-The city of Munish purchased the property and began plans of fulfilling the long dream of constructing a museum that was going to be devoted to the nineteenth-century Munich School up to the present day.
-Art collections that came out on display after the museum’s construction were obtained/purchased from local artists and their descendants.
+The city of Munish purchased the property and began plans to fulfill the long dream of constructing a museum that would be devoted to the nineteenth-century Munich School up to the present day.
+Art collections on display after the museum’s construction were obtained/purchased from local artists and their descendants.

-Considering that space was just not enough to house the intended museum, architect Hands Grassel was hired to incorporate the studio and residential area of Lenbach’s house into the museum building, which gave it a three-wing structure.
+Considering that space was not enough to house the intended museum, architect Hands Grassel was hired to incorporate the studio and residential area of Lenbach’s house into the museum building, giving it a three-wing structure.

 Address: Sankt-Jakobs-Platz 1, 80331 München, Germany

-The Munich Stadtmuseum, known in German as Münchner Stadtmuseum and in English as Munich City Museum, is an exhibition center situated in the city of Munich.
-It is located in Sankt-Jakobs-Platz 1, 80331 München, Germany.
-The museum was established in the year 1888 by Ernst von Destouches.
+The Munich Stadtmuseum, known in German as Münchner Stadtmuseum and in English as Munich City Museum, is an exhibition center in Munich.
+It was established in 1888 by Ernst von Destouches.

 The museum’s building is an old one designed in the Gothic style; it used to be used as the municipal arsenal and stables.
-The museum used to be known as Museum von Meisterwerken der Naturwissenschaft und Technik, which in English means Museum of Masterpieces of Science and Technology.
+The museum used to be Museum von Meisterwerken der Naturwissenschaft und Technik, which means Museum of Masterpieces of Science and Technology in English.

-The museum opens Tuesdays to Sundays from 10 am-6 pm for visitors.
+The museum is open Tuesdays to Sundays from 10 a.m.-6 p.m. for visitors.
 It never opens to visitors on Mondays.
-Every second Wednesday of every month, however, the museum opens until 8 pm for special exhibitions.
-The museum equally has a new online collection platform, where exhibits can be viewed online.
+However, every second Wednesday of every month, the museum opens until 8 p.m. for special exhibitions.
+The museum has a new online collection platform where exhibits can be viewed online.

 See Related: Common Misconceptions of Germany